pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 To notify the Broker that an application version has been deployed or released, the `pact-broker record-deployment` and `pact-broker record-release` commands are provided by the Pact Broker CLI.

+"Deployed versions" and "released versions" are very similar, but are modelled slightly differently in the Pact Broker.
 The difference between `record-deployment` and `record-release` is that

 * `record-deployment` automatically marks the previously deployed version as undeployed, and is used for APIs and consumer applications that are deployed to known instances.
 * `record-release` does NOT change the status of any previously released version, and is used for mobile applications and libraries that are made publicly available via an application store or repository.